Leveraging the Latest Sleep Science to Combat Employee Churn

 As it turns out, better employee retention through sleep improvement is possible through a fairly simple intervention.
 An evidence-based workplace wellness program that specifically targets sleep can significantly increase the quantity and quality of sleep among personnel.
 Better sleep, as we’ve seen, improves physical and mental health.
 For businesses, the reward is a workforce with better engagement, better attendance, better productivity, better team behavior, and better employee retention.

-Such wellness apps typically consist of sleep measurement tools, which allow employees to track their sleep patterns, or sleep induction tools, which help users transition into sleep.
-Notably, Chorus is the only integrative sleep app designed for organizations,26 serving both sleep improvement and sleep tracking functions.
+Existing wellness apps typically consist of sleep measurement tools, which allow employees to track their sleep patterns, or sleep induction tools, which help users transition into sleep.
+Notably, Chorus is the only integrative sleep app designed for organizations,28 serving both sleep improvement and sleep tracking functions.
 Like nutrition apps that offer both food logging and diet coaching, this combination of support and monitoring appears to have a synergistic effect.

 Sleeping Well, Working Hard, and Staying on